Winter Semester Awards

 During the application period for each of these awards, a link will become active in your Dawson College Omnivox portal (Student Services / Awards and Scholarships) that will lead you to the form you must complete and submit before the deadline, as well as information concerning other materials that may be required.

-This award is given to a student who is committed to improving student life at Dawson, while achieving and maintaining a high level of academic success.
-The student must have demonstrated this commitment through their participation, involvement, leadership, and/or initiative in Campus Life and Leadership activities.
+This award is given to up to two students who have shown a commitment to improving student life at Dawson, while achieving and maintaining academic success.
+Students must have demonstrated this commitment through their initiative, leadership, and involvement in activities with the Campus Life department.

-- Have demonstrated a commitment to improving and/or enhancing student life at Dawson though participation, involvement, leadership, and/or initiative in Campus Life and Leadership activities
+• Have demonstrated a commitment to enhancing student life at Dawson though initiative, leadership, and involvement in activities with the Campus Life department.

 Hellenic Studies Award